Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Federal employees may be able to qualify for fast funding at competitive rates even with poor credit.

-Allotment loans are typically offered as a benefit to federal employees and government workers.
+Allotment loans are typically offered as a benefit to federal employees like US Postal workers, such as and government workers.
 They often have more lenient requirements to qualify than more traditional personal loans, and repayments are usually deducted directly from employee paychecks.
 Check out our top picks for allotment loans for federal employees with competitive rates and a wide range of loan amounts.

 Best allotment loans for federal employees